Legendary Game Designers: Geoff Crammond

 This is an updated and extended version of the article written by Tasha some time ago.

 First, I was never much of a racing game fan (try not to hate me too much), so Geoff Crammond is a relatively new name for me.
 That is not to say I have never played any of his games.
 As a matter of fact, I played a couple of the Grand Prix series games.
 Though I used to get in trouble as a kid for pronouncing it "grand pricks."
 That said, I found the topic rather interesting to research.
-I have learned a lot about Sir Geoff and how he earned his well-deserved moniker.
+I have learned much about Sir Geoff and how he earned his well-deserved moniker.

 Geoff Crammond is the man who shaped racing games as we know them.
 However, he did not get his start in the genre or the video game industry at all.
-Graduating with a degree in physics, he started as a defense industry systems engineer.
+After graduating with a degree in physics, he started as a defense industry systems engineer.
 During his work in defense, he learned the high-level language, Fortran.
-For those non-programmers out there (science major myself), Fortran is a general-purpose programming language good for numeric computation, roughly.
+For those non-programmers out there (science major myself), Fortran is a general-purpose programming language suitable for numeric computation, roughly.
 Looking to learn more about programming, Geoff purchased a book on the 6502 microprocessor assembly language.

 He was not without a taste for art, having done some oil painting as a younger man.
 He saw programming as an outlet for his artistic desires.
 With his newfound knowledge and past love for art, he set to work.
 In his efforts to learn how to write a game for his new computer, a BBC Micro, Geoff created Super Invaders (a clone of Space Invaders).
 The entire project only took him about three months to complete.
 Not knowing where to start, he bought advertising space in a magazine to market his game—simply mailing off cassettes when someone would order his product.
 Upon seeing Geoff's advertisement, someone suggested he contact a company named Acornsoft and pitch it to them.
 Geoff did just that and set up a time to show them the game.
 Acornsoft saw his creation, liked it, and decided to publish it.
 Geoff's foot was in the door.